-We are focused on delivering high quality Motor and Home insurance products to over 2.3 million UK personal customers.
-The Group's principal brands are esure and Sheilas' Wheels which can be bought direct or via the four principal UK Price Comparison Websites.
+We are focused on delivering high quality Motor and Home insurance products to approximately 2 million UK personal customers.
+The Group's principal brands are esure, Sheilas' Wheels and First Alternative which can be bought direct or via the four principal UK Price Comparison Websites.